merely-useful/py-rse/index.md

 a workflow for plotting the word count distribution for classic novels.
-In the normal course of events, we would include the outputs from that workflow (e.g., our figures and \(\alpha\) values) in a report.
+In the normal course of events, we would include the outputs from that workflow (e.g., our figures and \(\alpha\) values) in a research paper or a report for a consulting client.
-Here we use the term "report" to include research papers, summaries for clients, or anything else that is shorter than a book and aimed at people other than its creators.

-But modern publishing involves much more than producing a printable PDF and making it available on a preprint server such as [arXiv][arxiv] or [bioRxiv][biorxiv].
+But modern publishing involves much more than producing a PDF and making it available on a preprint server such as [arXiv][arxiv] or [bioRxiv][biorxiv].
 It also entails providing the data underpinning the report and the code used to do the analysis:\index{reproducible research}